-We performed a meta-analysis of 66 peer-reviewed publications that evaluated different restoration practices and outcomes (16, 17).
-We focused the analysis on the most frequent land degradation, “agriculture”, which included both farm land (i.e. crops) and grazing land (fig. S1).
-To determine the effect of the restoration treatment (i.e. restoration practice) on the degraded land, we classified each study into active or passive restoration.
-We assigned a restoration practice to “active” if involves human activities to assist the restoration process, and to “passive” if allows for the natural recovery of the system (18).
-We then assessed the magnitude and direction of the restoration effect using the log response ratio (lrr) (19), a common approach for meta-analyses.
+To evaluate restoration practices and outcomes in dryland ecosystems globally, we performed a meta-analysis of 66 peer-reviewed publications (16, 17) from 19 different countries (Fig. 1).
+We focused on restoration practices and outcomes within agricultural lands, which included both farm land (i.e. crops) and grazing/natural land (Fig. S1).
+We classified each restoration practice and outcome as either active, which involves human assistance in the restoration process, or passive, which allows for natural recovery of the system (18).
+We assessed the success of each restoration practice and outcome using the log response ratio (lrr) (19).

-We chose to group restoration practices into four categories: soil, vegetation, water addition and grazing exclusion (Table 1; table S1).
-We grouped restoration outcomes into four categories as well: soil, plants, animals and “habitat” (Table 1).
-The “habitat” category was used to represent outcomes including measures of plants and soil.
-We used random effects models to account for the variability within the 66 peer-reviewed studies (17), and then applied meta-regressions to test the potential influence of two additional covariates, aridity (20), and the time scale of experiments (21).
+We grouped active restoration practices into three categories based on their focus: soil, vegetation, and water addition (Table 1; Table S1), and passive restoration practices in to three categories, soil, vegetation, and grazing exclusion.
+We evaluated active restoration outcomes across four categories: soil, plants, animals, and habitat (Table 1).
+The habitat category was used to represent outcomes for integrated measures of plants and soil.
+We evaluated passive restoration outcomes across the same three categories: soils, plants, and habitat (Table 1).
+We used random effects models to account for the variability within the studies evaluated (17), and then applied meta-regressions to test the potential influence of two additional covariates, aridity (20) and the time scale of experiments (21), on restoration outcomes.

-We reviewed studies from 19 countries throughout the world (Fig.1).
-Active and passive restoration practices differed in their magnitude and direction of effect sizes.
-Overall, active restoration led to positive outcomes (lrr estimate = 0.22, 95% CI= 0.21 to 0.23) while passive restoration practices were negative (lrr estimate= -0.34, 95% CI= -0.37 to -0.31).
-All three categories of active restoration practices examined (soil, vegetation and water addition) were net positive and statistically significant, whereas passive soil recovery had significant negative outcomes (Table 1A, Fig. 2).
-Vegetation and grazing exclusion passive practices had positive effects on restoration (Table 1A, Fig. 2).
-Aridity and time since the restoration practice both significantly influenced the effectiveness of active restoration practices (lrr estimatearidity= -0.01, 95% CI= -0.02 to -0.01; lrr estimatedexp.time= 0.003, 95% CI= 0.003 to 0.0035), while for passive practices just the time scale of experiments was significant (lrr estimatedexp.time= 0.01, 95% CI= 0.008 to 0.01).
-The negative effect of aridity on the efficacy of active practices translates in a reduction of positive restoration outcomes with increasing aridity.
-Within the active practices evaluated, we found that there was a positive effect on soil, plant and habitat restoration, but a negative effect on the restoration of animal communities (Table 1B).
-For the passive restoration practices, we found that soils will not recover on their own, but plants and habitat can recover with minimal human intervention (Table 1B).
+We found that active restoration led to more positive outcomes (lrr estimate = 0.22, 95% CI= 0.21 to 0.23) than passive ones (lrr estimate= -0.34, 95% CI= -0.37 to -0.31).
+All three types of active restoration practices had net positive outcomes (Table 1).
+Passive soil recovery overall had net negative outcomes (Table 1A, Fig. 2).
+Passive vegetation recovery and grazing exclusion overall had positive effects on restoration outcomes (Table 1A, Fig. 2).
+Aridity and time since restoration practice implementation both significantly influenced the effectiveness of active restoration practices (lrr estimatearidity= -0.01, 95% CI= -0.02 to -0.01; lrr estimatedexp.time= 0.003, 95% CI= 0.003 to 0.0035), while for passive practices only time since implementation was significant (lrr estimatedexp.time= 0.01, 95% CI= 0.008 to 0.01).
+Effectiveness of active restoration practices overall decreased with increasing aridity.
+Within the active restoration outcomes evaluated, we found that active restoration was positive overall for soils, plants and habitat, but negative for animals (Table 1B).
+We found that soils cannot restore passively, but that plants and habitat can (Table 1B).
+We found that water addition was the most effective restoration practice, followed by soil and plant restoration practices (Table 1A).

-Active and passive restoration interventions require different investments in resources (time, money) (13) therefore, this meta-analysis evaluate the potential characteristics of both types of restoration within drylands globally.
-Overall, active restoration practices were more effective, consistently positive and had low relative variances when compared with passive restoration practices.
-We found that water addition had the largest and most positive impact on dryland restoration, followed by soil and vegetation practices (Table 1A).
-The conclusion from this meta-analysis that active restoration interventions are often required to see positive outcomes in dryland ecosystems differs from a recent meta-analysis in tropical forests, that found passive natural succession is the most effective strategy to restore degraded forests (22).
-These differences are likely driven by rainfall, soil fertility and vegetation productivity which are severely constrained in dryland ecosystems globally (1).
+Overall, we found that active restoration is often required to see positive outcomes in dryland ecosystems, which differs from a recent meta-analysis in tropical forests that found passive natural succession is the most effective strategy (22).
+These differences are likely driven by rainfall, soil fertility and vegetation productivity which are severely constrained in dryland ecosystems (1).
+We also focused on agricultural crop lands, which may be require more active restoration practices to overcome past soil disturbances, nutrient inputs, and pesticide use